FNNDSC/placenta/README.md

 This repo contains some basic web pages for the placenta.babymri.org site.

+It is a polymer web starter kit project: https://github.com/PolymerElements/polymer-starter-kit

 #### Prerequisite and workflow
 See Prerequisite and Dev.
 Workflow https://github.com/PolymerElements/polymer-starter-kit.
 ### Edit content